List of SSC Napoli records and statistics: Record transfer fees

-The highest transfer fee received by the club for a player was €90 million, paid by Juventus for Gonzalo Higuaín on 27 July 2016.

-The highest transfer fee paid by the club for a player was €70 million, paid to Lille for Victor Osimhen on 31 July 2020.
+The highest transfer fee paid for a player in club history was €70 million, which was paid to Lille in exchange for Victor Osimhem on 31 July 2020.
+Conversely, the highest transfer fee in club history ever received for a player was €90 million, when Juventus paid for Gonzalo Higuain on 27 July 2016.

 Managerial records

 Fritz Kreutzer was Napoli's manager in the first season of the club's history.
 The Austrian midfielder spent one season at Napoli as a player-manager.
 The longest serving manager by number of matches is Eraldo Monzeglio, who managed Napoli from 1949 to 1956, for a total of 236 matches.